College Admission Outcomes: A Case Study

 The student had begun doing some college visits, prior to junior year, just to get a feel for what type of atmosphere they preferred.
 After a couple of visits, they immediately realized that they did NOT like the feel of a large state university.
 They really liked the feel of a smaller, residential campus, but they did not like TOO small.
 They also strongly preferred to have access to a city nearby.
 The student had also begun to focus on a major in something like International Relations.
 So now, combined with the academic information above, we had a LOT of information available to begin really narrowing down the list.

 The family had a budget in mind and had been upfront with their student about what they would pay, which was about the cost of tuition + room/board at a more expensive public flagship, in-state.
-The family’s EFC far exceeded what the family felt that they could afford.
+The family’s estimated costs far exceeded what the family felt that they could afford.
 Having that parameter was helpful, because it meant that I could eliminate many colleges that were likely to come in at a much higher cost, even if the student got admitted, due to probable lack of merit aid.
 These were mostly the colleges that would admit fewer than 15-20% of applicants, where the student would definitely be competitive for admission, but where the financial odds were not in their favor.
 Ivies were still “in play” financially and academically, but the student made a deliberate decision that they did not wish to apply to any, for various reasons.

 The Final Application List